The Connor Davidson + Brief Resilience Scales

 4 – True nearly all the time.

-According to Gandubert, Ritchie, Soulier, Ancelin, and Chaudieu (2012), the CD-RISC was initially considered to be multidimensional, with factors comparable to:
+According to Gandubert, Ritchie, Soulier, Ancelin, and Chaudieu (2012), the CD-RISC was initially thought to be multidimensional, with factors comparable to:

 Tenacity and competence.
 Trusting in one’s instincts and tolerating negative affect.
 Accepting of change and secure within relationships.
 Control.
 Spirituality.